-The split of benefits for scenarios 2 and 3 are shown in charts 11.2 and 4.4 respectively.
-The largest component of benefits in both scenarios is associated with liveability improvements, and mainly the value of development at current attributes of the place.
+The split of benefits for scenarios 2 and 3 are shown in chart 11.2 and 11.3 respectively..
+Liveability benefits associated with the value of development at current attributes are the majority of benefits for both scenarios.
+Sustainability benefits are significant for both scenarios and larger than productivity benefits.
+Scenario 3 has around 20 per cent of total benefits attributable to productivity.